amz-tools/amazon-sp-api/README.md

 ```javascript
 let report = await sellingPartner.download(report_document);
 ```
-The options object has three optional parameters:
+The options object has three optional properties:
 * json: true/false, whether or not the content should be transformed to json before returning it (from tab delimited flat-file or XML).
 Defaults to false.
 IMPORTANT: is ignored when unzip is set to false.
 * unzip: true/false, whether or not the content should be unzipped before returning it.
 Defaults to true.
 * file: absolute file path to save the report to.
 Defaults to not saving to disk.
 IMPORTANT: Even when saved to disk the report content is still returned.